 Students will have to pass exams throughout this traineeship to ensure that they are meeting the high standards of the course.

 There are plenty of law tutors Melbourne to help you prepare for this ordeal!

 Nevertheless, there is no way to skip this step and it is necessary to pass through this stage in order to become a qualified barrister.
-Fees depend on the school you have decided to attend:
+Let's take a look at some courses to give you an example.

 The PLT program is a bar exam equivalent that truly prepares future barristers for the challenges ahead.

 Get a VCE legal studies tutor here.

 The next step to becoming a practising lawyer in Australia is to apply for admission into the bar.
 Once you have successfully completed the PLT program by passing all necessary examinations, you are free to apply.